Fritzero/devops_interview/README.md

 - (Theoretically deployed) Working public IP address to see "Hello World from BenchSci!" in a web browser
 - Basic Documentation (README.md) and architecture diagram
 - Avoid: Unnecessary abstractions in the form of configuration templates and/or modules

+## Solution:

+CircleCI builds a Docker image and uploads the image to Amazon ECR.
+When building the docker image, a test script is run to trigger pylint, pytest and pytest-coverage of the webserver directory.
+After a successful build, it will update the Amazon ECS cluster with the latest image.

+The terraform directory brings up a VPC with a public load balancer, AWS ECR repository and AWS ECS cluster.
+The public load balancer forwards HTTP requests to a target group which is attached to an EC2 autoscaling group running the Dockerized version of the webserver with the specified security groups.
+The public ip/url that you would access the site would be the public dns of the public load balancer.